MelkorBalrog/SynapseX/README.md

 SynapseX is a small System-on-Chip (SoC) simulator paired with image-processing and neural-network utilities.
-It runs simple assembly programs to exercise a virtual CPU and a neural accelerator used for training and classifying hand-written characters.
+It runs simple assembly programs to exercise a virtual CPU and a neural accelerator used for training and classifying objects.

 ## Features